coder/coder/docs/templates/parameters.md

 ## Validating parameters

-Rich parameters support multiple validation modes - min, max, monotonic numbers, and regular expressions.
+Coder supports rich parameters with multiple validation modes: min, max, monotonic numbers, and regular expressions.

 ### Number

-You can limit a _number_ parameter to `min` and `max` boundaries.
+You can limit a `number` parameter to `min` and `max` boundaries.

 You can also specify its monotonicity as `increasing` or `decreasing` to verify the current and new values.
 Use the `monotonic` aatribute